-After a prolonged gap of five months when I decided to pen down another of my travel experiences; I had Corbett National Park on the top of my list.
-I had visited few wildlife parks before Corbett and visited some after it, but for me none was as entrancing as Corbett.
+I had visited few wildlife parks before Corbett and have visited some after it, but for me none was as entrancing as Corbett.
 The wildlife experiences and the serenity of those landscapes left a special mark on my mind.

-Ramnagar city was my first stop on the way to Corbett.
+Ramnagar was our first stop on the way to Corbett.
 The gates of Buffer zones of Bijrani and Jhirna are easily accessible from Ramnagar.
-In the morning before leaving for Dhikala; I visited the river bed behind the hotel.
+In the morning before leaving for Dhikala; we visited the river bed behind the hotel.
 Here the main attraction was to photograph Crested kingfisher.
-I didn’t get what I hoped for but was lucky enough to sight River lapwing, Common kingfisher and a pair of Egyptian vultures flying overhead.
-After a quick breakfast, I started my journey towards Dhikala.
-Dhikala is the largest zone in Corbett and is famous for its abundance of exotic sightings.
-I had booked 2 nights stay in the Dhikala Forest Guest House; a highly recommended place for hard core wildlife lovers.
+We were also lucky to sight River lapwing, Common kingfisher and a pair of Egyptian vultures flying overhead.
+After a quick breakfast, we left for Dhikala.
+Dhikala is the largest zone in Corbett and is famous for its abundance of wildlife sightings.
+The Dhikala Forest Guest House is a highly recommended place for hard core wildlife lovers.
 The entry gate for Dhikala is Dhangadi gate and the distance to the lodge is 30 km from the gate.

 At the entry gate, there is a statue of Jim Corbett after whom the park was named.
 For me the sighting started the time I entered inside the gate; a bold Crested serpent eagle sitting atop the tree branches.
 The journey from the entry gate to Dhikala guest house is a small safari in itself, especially for birdwatchers.
 After the eagle, I got the Long-tailed broadbill; a beautiful bird endemic to the Himalayas and North-eastern India.
 Few meters away from the Broadbill nest, I got a true lifer and one of the world’s smallest falcons; Collared falconet.
-The species is found at the Himalayan foothills and is only 18cm in size.
+The species is found at the Himalayan foothills and is only 18 cm in size.
 The journey also gave me my first ever sighting of an owl; a preening Tawny fish owl.
-The owl rarely moved its gaze and gave some of the memorable shots of preening and winking.
-By the time I reached Dhikala for lunch, I was very delighted by the sightings and was eagerly waiting to see the wonders which Corbett held in stores for me.
+By the time we reached Dhikala for lunch, I was very delighted by the sightings and was eagerly waiting to see the wonders which Corbett held in stores for me.

 Being located in the core zone, the services and amenities at forest guest house are limited.
 But these things get compensated by the landscapes that surround the resort.
 The river flowing in the backyard of the guest house and the herds of elephants roaming on the banks is a tranquil scene in itself.
 An important thing to remember for the first-timers who stay at Dhikala resort is that there is almost no mobile network here.
 You get very patchy network in some areas and that too for limited service providers.
 Another important thing is the consumption of meat, alcohol and tobacco is strictly banned inside the guest house and in the surrounding area.
 All the meals served here are vegetarian.
 Staying outside the rooms at night is not recommended (due to personal experience) as you are staying in the core zone and the jungle is unpredictable in its own ways.

-On our last safari in Dhikala, we headed for the Sambar road to get the last glimpses of elephants crossing the river in the morning golden light.
-On our way back to resort, we were lucky to get a glimpse of a male tiger sitting on the opposite river bank and peeping through the dense foliage towards the gypsies.
+On our last safari we were lucky to get a glimpse of a male tiger sitting on the opposite river bank and peeping through the dense foliage.
 We also photographed a male Kalij pheasant; a pheasant species found at Himalayan foothills.
-During our safaris, I tried my best to find several of Himalayan bird species like Green magpie, Red-billed leiothrix and others but was not lucky to spot them.
 On our way back to Ramnagar, for the last time, we came across a huge tusker walking head-on towards us.
 The Corbett journey ended on a fantastic note of Tawny fish owl’s sighting; perched on his usual tree.

-At the end of this journal, I wish to share some important tips.
-Whenever you are in the jungle, please follow the rules and maintain the silence; especially if you are staying in Dhikala Forest Guest House in the core zone.
+At the end of this blog post, I wish to share some important tips.
+Whenever you are in the jungle, please follow the rules and maintain the silence; especially if you are staying in the core zone.
 Don’t get disappointed if you don’t see the tiger.
 The jungle holds much more beauty apart from tiger sightings, so spend your time watching the other fauna of jungle and above all enjoy the feel of the Jungle.

 Details about Corbett National Park: